20A31A04T2/medicalpill/README.md

   User can know about health information through this website.

-  Included the feedback Survey form to increase the scope of improvement
+  Included the feedback Survey form to increase the scope of improvement.

+## Screenshots